Launching a Creative Business: What should I spend my money on?

 This was a big one for us: employees.
 We had to hire our first employee only 6 months after launching because we scored a huge stockist, and there was just no physical way I could handle all of the admin and online stuff plus make all of the products.
 It’s really scary to hire your first employee.
 I had a hard time letting go - after all, these products were by babies!
 I had lovingly formulated each one from scratch.
 How could I possibly trust someone else to make them?
 Trust me, that feeling only lasts a day!
 Once we found the right person, we did not look back.
 It totally transformed our business because it freed me up to focus on what I’m good at, which is product development, growing the business, and all the online stuff.

 Let’s talk machinery - If you go onto our instagram, you’ll see our newest addition - a labelling machine!
-I don’t recommend splurging on really expensive machinery from the get-go, but after 2 and half years of meticulously applying all of our labels by hand - thousand and thousands of labels - we certainly earned this one!
+I don’t recommend splurging on really expensive machinery from the get-go, but after two and half years of meticulously applying all of our labels by hand - thousand and thousands of labels - we certainly earned this one!
 It not only applies labels 4 times faster, but it doesn’t require any skill, which means anyone can do it quickly and accurately.
 Our next major purchase is going to be a filling machine so that we can finally retire the ice cream scoops!

 So, there you go, I hope you’ve found this behind-the-scenes look helpful - if you have any questions, feel free to leave a comment below.